cmtonkinson/symphony-mud/README.md

 If you're not familiar with Vagrant, you should be.
 Worst case, if you have a Linux system you should be able to get Symphony MUD to compile and run as long as you meet the dependencies (check out [provision.sh](provision.sh) and the [makefile](makefile) for more details).

 ---
-## Code
+## Detailed Setup

-The code is moving toward C++11 (still with large sections of older C and C++) but compiles cleanly against clang on Linux.
-The following third party libraries are prerequisite:
+Symphony MUD is developed with clang (using the C++11 standard) on Ubuntu 14.04 x64 with the 3.13 kernel. `libpcre` and `libsodium` are prerequisites. `libpcre` is used throughout the code for various string manipulation, while `libsodium` is at present only used for password storage.

-  * PCRE (not included)
+PCRE is installed (as per [provision.sh](provision.sh)) via `apt`, while `libsodium` is included as a submodule which is built and installed using autotools.

-  * libsodium (included)
+`ccache` and `gdb` are used for ease of development and testing, but are not required.
+Settings for these can be found in the [makefile](makefile) as well as in the additions to `~/.bashrc` made by [provision.sh](provision.sh).

 ---
 ## Data

-All data is persisted to disk in plain old text format.
-A conversion to YAML (instead of the custom serialization format) would be a very welcome pull request indeed.
+All data is persisted to disk in plain old human readable text format under `data/`.
+MySQL has been used previously, but turns out not to be a great fit for a MUD.
+Currently most data is stored in a custom serialization format due to trouble getting a YAML library (particularly, [yaml-cpp][yaml-cpp]) to compile cleanly.
+A pull request integrating a YAML-based replacement for the current `Storage` class would be accepted enthusiastically.

 ---
 ## Changelog